FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 test=pytest
 ```

-The tests for the functions in the [data.py](titanic/titanic/data.py) and [models.py](titanic/titanic/models.py) modules are in the following files:
+To see the tests for the functions in the [data.py](titanic/titanic/data.py) and [models.py](titanic/titanic/models.py) modules, click on the following links.

 - [**➠   Tests for the data manipulation module: *test_data.py***](titanic/titanic/tests/test_data.py)
 - [**➠   Tests for the predictive modelling module: *test_models.py***](titanic/titanic/tests/test_models.py)

-Finally, you can run the tests.
+To run the tests, you can use the following command.

 ```shell
 python -m pytest